Tips for writing docker files - Basic setup, Caching, root user, services organization, networking and resource limits

 The content here is under the Attribution 4.0 International (CC BY 4.0) license

-Docker has revolutionized how developers build and deploy applications, being one of the most popular container engine [1].
-Docker has support for different programming languages and runs native on linux, as opposed to virtual machines that mimics an entire operational system, docker containers run on linux namespaces, removing the overhead that virtual machines have, for example, the boot time.
+Docker has revolutionized how developers build and deploy applications, being one of the most popular container engines [1].
+Docker has support for different programming languages and runs natively on Linux, as opposed to virtual machines that mimic an entire operational system, docker containers run on Linux namespaces, removing the overhead that virtual machines have, for example, the boot time.
 The virtual machine needs time to boot, while docker is a service that starts on the host operational system.

 As opposed to the official best practices [2] on writing docker files, the goal here is to share tips on approaches in how to write the docker files, this is not a beginners guide in how docker works or how to use it.